Ambassador Yuri Kim

 The United States established diplomatic relations with Albania in 1922, following its 1912 independence from the Ottoman Empire.
 U.S.-Albanian diplomatic relations were ended in 1939 due to Albania’s occupation by Italy (1939-43) and Germany (1943-44) during World War II.
-After the war, Albania saw 40 years of isolation and underdevelopment under its Stalinist leader, who died in 1985.
+After the war, Albania saw 40 years of isolation and underdevelopment under its Communist leader, who died in 1985.
 With the 1991 fall of communism, the Albanian Government sought closer ties with the West in order to improve economic conditions and introduced basic democratic reforms.
 Diplomatic relations between the United States and Albania were reestablished in 1991.

 U.S. Assistance to Albania